 I’m so grateful I started journaling at a young age—and kept up with it!—because it’s so invaluable to me to read my thoughts when I was younger.
 We often remember key moments, but we don’t always remember exactly how and what we were thinking while growing up.
 If you treat your journal like the ultimate thought-processor, you, too, will end up learning quite a lot.
 And I learned plenty.

-I learned that I am hyper-sensitive, and that’s never changing.
+I learned that I am highly sensitive, and that’s never changing.

 I’ve always been a sensitive person.
 Ever since I was a kid, I was prone to tears, felt everything deeply, and was extremely empathetic.
 I soaked in everyone else’s pain and tried to solve everyone’s problems.
 Growing up, I hated this about myself.
 I was often called “not fun,” “not cool,” and a “crybaby” for being sensitive, which only wounded me more.
 I wrote about this constantly in my journal and I tried to change this about myself.